-For 1999, Watt was promoted to the Super Nova Racing team and once again, he experienced some bad luck having retired from three of the first four races.
+For 1999, Watt replaced Montoya at Super Nova Racing and once again, he experienced some bad luck having retired from three of the first four races.

 The Dane managed to gather some momentum and won the final two races of the season at Spa and the Nürburgring; the latter of which was overshadowed by the death of Gonzalo Rodríguez.